Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Application to Hamming Weight Leakages with Additive White Gaussian Noise

-Relying on Theorem~\ref{theorem:sr:bound}, we have a upper bound on probability of success $P_s$, which also gives a lower bound on the minimum of $q$ to get a specific $P_s$.
-Moreover, a linear bound on $q$ is given by $I(\U;\Y|\T)\leq q\cdot I(U;Y|T)$.
+By Theorem~\ref{theorem:sr:bound}, we have an upper bound on probability of success $P_s$.
+This equivalently gives a lower bound on the minimum of $q$ to get a specific $P_s$.

-We apply Theorem~\ref{theorem:sr:bound} into the masked case.
 Numerical results are shown in Fig.~\ref{fig:mi:mask:1d:sr} where we present several instances with different levels of Gaussian noises.
 In particular, the ML attacks utilize the higher-order distinguishers which have been demonstrated to be optimal in the presence of masking~\cite{DBLP:conf/asiacrypt/BruneauGHR14}.
 In order to evaluate $P_s$ of ML attacks, each attack is repeated $200$ times to have a more accurate success rate.

-As shown in Fig.~\ref{fig:mi:mask:1d:sr}, the bound given by $I(\U;\Y|\T)$ is very tight.
+Figure~\ref{fig:mi:mask:1d:sr} already shows the usefulness of the bound given by $I(\U;\Y|\T)$.
 Indeed, a commonly used metric on attacks is the minimum number of traces to reach $P_s\geq 95\%$.
 Considering $\sigma^2=3.00$ in Fig.~\ref{fig:mi:mask:1d:sr}, we set $P_s=95\%$ and the ML attack needs around $q=800$ traces, where our new bound gives $q=720$, while the bound proposed in~\cite{DBLP:journals/tches/CheriseyGRP19} by using $I(\X;\Y|\T)$ only gives $q=12$.
+The comparison would be even worse for higher levels of noise.

-Furthermore, the latter bound would be much looser when the noise level continues to increase.
-A more detailed comparison is depicted in Fig.~\ref{fig:mi:mask:sr:bound}, which shows the predicted minimum numbers of traces reaching $P_s\geq 95\%$ given by both $I(\U;\Y|\T)$ and $I(\X;\Y|\T)$. { These curves show that our new bound is much tighter than the previous one from the state-of-the-art, as it captures the masking scheme (recall from Fig.~\ref{fig:channel:view} that the masking countermeasure step is between $\U$ and $\Y$ but not between $\X$ and $\Y$).}
+Figure~\ref{fig:mi:mask:sr:bound} provides a more detailed comparison by plotting the predicted minimum numbers of traces $q_{\min}$ reaching $P_s\geq 95\%$ given by both $I(\U;\Y|\T)$ and $I(\X;\Y|\T)$.
+These curves show that our new bound is much tighter than the previous one from the state-of-the-art~\cite{DBLP:conf/isit/CheriseyGRP19,DBLP:journals/tches/CheriseyGRP19}, as it captures the masking scheme --- recall from Fig.~\ref{fig:channel:view} that the masking countermeasure step is between $\U$ and $\Y$ but not between $\X$ and $\Y$.